Jump to heading Checking the inputs that matter

 }

-This doesn't just apply to properties that already existed on the original interface either.
+This doesn't apply only to properties that already existed on the original interface either.
 The initial ValidityState

 interface doesn't let you get values using ValidityState['key']